Skip to main content

 Verification Tests

-After importing the second package, run these tests to verify functionality:
+After importing the second group, run this test to verify crawler functionality :

 1. Open the Crawler/Crawl page automation and run it with the top-right corner play button